1369 words

 💅 Vibe: “Tell me what’s what, and I’ll learn it.”

-This one’s more like throwing someone into a room full of fruit and saying:
+This one is different.
+It’s more like dropping someone in a room full of fruit and saying:

 “Here’s a bunch of stuff.
 Sort it however makes sense.”